-Once you start your tablets, you will complete online questionnaires that ask if you have experienced any adverse effects, symptoms, or illnesses that have appeared since starting your tablets, or if you have changed/started any new medications.
-On day 14, you will also be required to complete questionnaires about your menstrual symptoms, mood and general wellbeing.
-These questionnaires will take approximately 5 to 10 minutes to complete.
+Two weeks after your tablet intake, you will need to complete the same questionnaires that were previously completed which assess menopausal symptoms, mood, fatigue, and sleep.
+We will also ask if you have experienced any adverse effects, symptoms, or illnesses that have appeared since starting your tablets, or if you have changed/started any new medications.
+These questionnaires will take approximately 10 minutes to complete.

-Step 8: Blood collection and complete online questionnaires
+Step 8 (Day 28): Blood collection, complete online questionnaires, and stop your tablets

-On the final day of your period (or 1 to 2 days before), you will need to again attend your nearest Australian Clinical Labs (ACL) blood collection centre to collect a blood sample.
-You will also be required to complete online questionnaires asking about your mood, wellbeing, and menstrual-related symptoms.
-This will take about 5 to 10 minutes.
+Four weeks after your tablet intake you will need to again attend your nearest Australian Clinical Labs (ACL) blood collection centre to collect a blood sample.
+You will also be required to complete online questionnaires asking about your menopausal symptoms, mood, sleep, and fatigue.
+This will take about 10 minutes.